-The principal components of our compensation program are base salary, annual cash incentive awards, long-term equity incentives, and equity- and non-equity-based retirement compensation.
+The principal components of our compensation program are base salary, short-term incentive awards, long-term equity incentives, and non-equity-based retirement compensation.

 - Base salary is designed to attract and retain executives over time.
 In setting base salaries, our objectives are to assure internal fairness of pay in terms of job size, external competitiveness so that we can attract and retain needed talent, and a consistent, motivating system for administering compensation.
 Base salaries of named executive officers are reflected in the Salary column of the Summary Compensation Table. - Short-term incentive awards are intended to focus executives on factors deemed critical to our profitability.
 By rewarding named executive officers for good performance, we believe we help align their interests with those of our stockholders.
-Such awards, when paid to named executive officers, are reflected in the NonEquity Incentive Plan Compensation column of the Summary Compensation Table.

-- Long-Term Incentives, which have in recent years been in the form of restricted stock units, are intended to motivate the achievement of key long-term financial performance goals and thereby generate stockholder value, provide management an opportunity to increase ownership of our stock, help attract and retain key employees, and be cost efficient.
+Such awards, when paid to named executive officers, are reflected in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table. - Long-Term Incentives, which have in recent years been based on prior year performance and have been in the form of restricted stock units, are intended to motivate the achievement of key long-term financial performance goals and thereby generate stockholder value, provide management an opportunity to increase ownership of our stock, help attract and retain key employees, and be cost efficient.
 The Human Resources and Compensation Committee's typical practice is to grant awards made with respect to a year as soon as practicable following the close of the year based on the performance during that year.
 In accordance with the rules of the Securities and Exchange Commission relating to the reporting of stock awards, such awards are included in the Summary Compensation Table for the year in which they were made, rather than in the year to which they relate.
-The grant date fair values of awards, computed in accordance with FASB ASC Topic 718, made during 2020, 2019, and 2018 to the named executive officers are shown in the Stock Awards column of the Summary Compensation Table.
-Awards made with respect to 2020 performance were made in early 2021, and are, therefore, not included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensation Table.
-Awards made with respect to 2019 were made in early 2020 and are included in the Summary Compensat - Non-Equity-Based Retirement Compensation, provided through our 401(k) plan and our non-qualified deferred compensation plan, permits employees to, among other things, reduce their current income taxes by making limited pre-tax contributions to increase, enhance and diversify their retirement savings.
+The grant date fair values of awards, computed in accordance with FASB ASC Topic 718, made during 2021, 2020, and 2019 to the named executive officers are shown in the Stock Awards column of the Summary Compensation Table.
+Awards made with respect to 2021 performance were made in early 2022, and are, therefore, not included in the Summary Compensation Table.
+Awards made with respect to 2020 were made in early 2021 and are included in the

+Summary Compensation Table.
+Any dividend equivalents paid on restricted stock units during a period are included in the All Other Compensation column of the Summary Compensation Table for the period in which they are paid.

+• Non-Equity-Based Retirement Compensation, provided through our 401(k) plan and our non-qualified deferred compensation plan, permits employees to, among other things, reduce their current income taxes by making limited pre-tax contributions to increase, enhance and diversify their retirement savings.
 Named executive officers participate in the 401(k) plan on the same basis as other eligible employees.
 Amounts, if any, contributed by the Company under the 401(k) plan are included in the All Other Compensation column of the Summary Compensation Table.
 In 2018 the Company adopted a non-qualified deferred compensation plan for its executive officers.
 The deferred compensation plan permits participants to defer salary or short-term incentive payments.
 Amounts deferred are deemed invested in investments selected by the participant from a limited number of choices available in the Company's 401(k) plan.
-Mr. Gall, Mr. Glaser, and Mr. Rindom participated in the deferred compensation plan in 2020, and each deferred a portion of their short-term incentive paid in 2021.
+Mr. Gall and Mr. Glaser participated in the deferred compensation plan in 2021, and each deferred a portion of their short-term incentive paid in 2022 for 2021 performance.